 One of the most common techniques used in abstract photography is a double exposure.
 It involves merging two images together to form one photo.

 And the best app to try this method is called Fused.
 It lets you blend either pictures or videos seamlessly to create new artwork.

 Of course, there are plenty of apps you can use for abstract photography other than the ones we mentioned.

 Feel free to browse through your app store to see which ones you might find useful for your projects.

 What makes abstract photography fun is that there aren’t really any hard rules to follow.
-These tips are merely guidelines to help you create the best images possible.
+These tips are merely guidelines to help you create the best images possible just with your smartphone.